-Furthermore, the statistics reveal that only 1 out of 5 individuals who marry their high school boyfriend or girlfriend even enroll in college.
-Also, less than 2% of individuals who marry their high school boyfriend or girlfriend graduate from college.
+Dating statistics reveal that only 1 out of 5 individuals who marry their high school boyfriend or girlfriend even enroll in college.
+Also, less than 2% of individuals marry their high school boyfriend or girlfriend graduate from college.

 3. Teenage relationship statistics reveal that 26% of teens have met a romantic partner offline.

 According to relationship statistics, 50% of teens did the same, but via Facebook or another social media site, like Instagram.
-Out of this 50%, 47% have expressed their attractions by commenting, liking, and interacting in some other way.
+Out of this, 50%, 47% have expressed their attractions by commenting, liking, and interacting in some other way.

 Relationship in College Statistics

-6. A surprising 63% of men in college claim they want to be in a relationship that is traditional rather than uncommitted.
+5. 63% of men in college claim they want to be in a relationship that is traditional rather than uncommitted.

-7. College relationship statistics reveal that around 75% of college students have been in a long-distance relationship.
+6. College relationship statistics reveal that around 75% of college students have been in a long-distance relationship.

 According to a study, 66% of participants claim that the most difficult thing about long-distance relationships is the lack of physical intimacy, whereas, for 31%, it is the lack of sex.
 Fortunately, over half of these relationships work out long-term.

-8. 24% of seniors in college are virgins.
+7. 24% of seniors in college are virgins.